AlexAlvarez092/SN-REST-API-Engine/README.md

 - `Custom POST`: Modify the behavior of the form view of the *REST API Configuration Table*.
 - `Custom PUT`: Modify the behavior of the form view of the *REST API Configuration Table*.
 - `Custom Validation`: Modify the behavior of the form view of the *REST API Configuration Table*.
+- `GET disabled`: Modify the behavior of the form view of the *REST API Configuration Object*.

 ![UI Policies applied on the REST API Configuration table](./README/ui_policies_configuration_table.gif)